-In consideration of the extension, the Company received US\$50,000 on the date of the amendment agreement and a further US\$100,000 on December 28, 2018.
-An additional US\$100,000 is to be paid on or before January 1, 2020 unless B2Gold withdraws from the agreement.
-If B2Gold withdraws from the agreement, B2Gold will transfer to the Company all ordinary shares held by B2Gold in Razorback for nil consideration.
+In consideration of the extension, the Company received US\$50,000 on the date of the letter agreement and a further US\$100,000 on December 28, 2018.
+An additional US\$100,000 is to be paid on or before January 1, 2020 unless B2Gold withdraw from the agreement.
+If B2Gold withdraw from the agreement, B2Gold is to transfer to Westport Resources Namibia (Pty) Ltd, which is a wholly-owned subsidiary of the Company, all the ordinary shares held by B2Gold in Razorback for nil consideration.
 The Company would then hold 100% of the shares in Ondundu.

-On November 15, 2018, the Company announced that it had appointed Mark Frewin as Interim Chief Financial Officer and Miles Nagamatsu as Chief Financial Officer, following the resignation of former CEO, Marcel Hilmer and former CFO, Dale Hanna.
+On November 15, 2018, the Company announced that it had appointed Mark Frewin as Interim Chief Executive Officer and Miles Nagamatsu as Chief Financial Officer, following the resignation of former CEO, Marcel Hilmer and former CFO, Dale Hanna.